vipup/chessAI/README.md

 ## How to Play
 - Click on a white piece to select it
-- Valid moves are highlighted
+- Valid moves are highlighted in green
 - Click a highlighted square to move
 - The computer will respond automatically
-- The status bar shows whose turn it is and announces check/checkmate
+- The status bar shows:
+  - Current turn
+  - Check/checkmate status
+  - Draw announcements
+- Move history panel shows:
+  - All moves in standard chess notation
+  - Move numbers (1. e4 e5 2.
+Nf3...)
+  - Special symbols for check (+), checkmate (#), and draws (½-½)
+- Game ends automatically on:
+  - Checkmate (victory)
+  - Stalemate (draw)
+  - Threefold repetition (draw)
+  - 50-move rule (draw)
+  - Insufficient material (draw)
+- Use "Undo Move" to take back the last move pair (your move and computer's response)
+- Use "New Game" to start a fresh game

 ## Project Structure
 - `index.html`: Main HTML and JavaScript for the chess game